binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>Hypo C page 221:</b> On July 1, a state law requiring pharmacists to compile records of the names and addresses of all purchasers of Viagra, a prescription drug for erectile dysfunction.
 A pharmacist, unaware of the law (she was on an around-the-world vacation from January 1 until July 15), is prosecuted for her week-long recordkeeping omissions after she returned to work.
 Does <i>Lambert</I> protect her?</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Answer:</b> Court would probably have upheld it because someone who is in a specialized field like a pharmacist would have been expected to know the regulations.
+<p style="margin-left:10%; margin-right:10%;"><b>Answer:</b> Court would probably have upheld it because someone who is in a specialized field like a pharmacist would have been expected to know the regulations.
 It relates to having a duty; even though it’s an omission, it relates to people having a duty.</p>

 # Causation

 The reason causation is important is because the statute is prohibiting a result, not a conduct.
 If the statute prohibits a result, for fairness purposes, there has to be a connection established between the cause and the result.

-Note that our focus is on common law rules still applied by the courts.
-Some causation in MPC but common law generally used.

-a.
-Actual causation (cause-in-fact) was M cause?
-Yes
-b.
-Proximate causation – is it fair to hold M responsible?

-**Hypo**
-Suppose a neighborhood not much traffic A B C D E driving around.
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> Suppose a neighborhood not much traffic A B C D E driving around.
 E gets hit by a car.
 Nobody sees.
 Even E doesn’t see who hit him.
 Would it be fair to punish all of them?
-No.
-Retributive reason: only one person deserves to be punished Utilitarian reason could be that if we punish everyone they will all be more careful; but that would not be ok if punishment is severe for retributive reasons
+No. Retributive reason: only one person deserves to be punished.
+Utilitarian reason could be that if we punish everyone they will all be more careful; but that would not be ok if punishment is severe for retributive reasons. </p>

-**Causation: steps of analysis**
+## Causation: steps of analysis

-ONE DEFENDANT AT A TIME: 1 defendant, 1 crime, 1 analysis.
+**ONE DEFENDANT AT A TIME:** 1 defendant, 1 crime, 1 analysis.
 Then go on to the next.
 If one of the two big elements not satisfied, causation not satisfied.

 ## 1. Actual causation (cause-in-fact)